 Babies who need to go to the unit are often admitted within the first 24 hours after birth.
 Babies may be sent to the NICU if:

 Only very young babies (or babies with a condition linked to being born prematurely) are treated in the NICU — they're usually infants who haven't gone home from the hospital yet after being born.
-How long they'll remain in the unit depends on the severity of their illness.
+How long they'll stay in the unit depends on the severity of their condition.

 Although many people help care for babies in the NICU, those most responsible for day-to-day care are nurses.
 You might come to know them very well and rely on them for information and reassurances about your baby.